pipecat-ai/smart-turn/onnx/README.md

-# Smart-Turn – ONNX Toolkit
+# Smart-Turn – ONNX

-This folder contains everything you need to
+Provides ability to:

 1. export the fine-tuned **Smart-Turn** endpointing model to ONNX,
 2. run batch/off-line inference, and